 The lack of a universal consensus and strategy concerning climate change – evident in the continuous debate on the topic by scientists – inevitably halts early action mechanisms needed to mitigate the catastrophic impact on climate alterations on the most vulnerable communities.
-According to Antonio Guterres – Secretary-General of the United Nations – the most vulnerable communities in this regard are those situated in Africa.
-Speaking at the 32nd Ordinary Session of the Assembly of the African Union, Guterres reaffirmed this, “Climate change is an existential threat – particularly here in Africa, which has the least responsibility for the crisis but will shoulder some of the heaviest burden”.
+According to António Guterres, the Secretary-General of the United Nations, the most vulnerable communities in this regard are those situated in Africa.
+Speaking at the 32nd Ordinary Session of the Assembly of the African Union, Guterres reaffirmed this, “Climate change is an existential threat – particularly here in Africa, which has the least responsibility for the crisis but will shoulder some of the heaviest burden.”
 The UN Secretary-General illustrated the urgency of climate change by quoting statistics from the World Meteorological Organization showing that the last four years have been the hottest ever recorded.

-Moving beyond the devasting impacts, the Deputy Secretary-General – Amina Mohammed – has stressed the need to address climate change for its link to conflict.
-Briefing the United Nations Security Council, she argued that climate change “acts as a threat multiplier applying additional stress on prevailing political, social and economic pressure points”.
+Moving beyond the devastating impacts, the Deputy Secretary-General, Amina Mohammed, has stressed the need to address climate change for its link to conflict.
+Briefing the United Nations Security Council, she argued that climate change “acts as a threat multiplier applying additional stress on prevailing political, social and economic pressure points.”
 Here, despite not being the direct cause, climate change is considered within the broader and continuous cycle of resource-based violence.
 However, an area that is often neglected when analyzing climate change as a contributor in this cycle is the impact of conflict itself on the environment.
 In this sense, conflict can have direct impacts on the environment – such as intentional water contamination – and indirect impacts through neglect by state institutions.
 Consequently, degraded by both climate stress and conflict, the condition of the environment can be the initial and consistent trigger for conflict in an indefinite cycle of violence.

 The seemingly endless cycle of conflict persists in part due to the neglect for cases of climate change in Africa.
-Sven Harmeling – a representative from CARE International – argues that local communities suffer the most from this.
-“Not only are the people who live in the world’s poorest countries most vulnerable to climate change, but they are also the least equipped to address its increasing impacts”.
+Sven Harmeling, a representative from CARE International, argues that local communities suffer the most from this “Not only are the people who live in the world’s poorest countries most vulnerable to climate change, but they are also the least equipped to address its increasing impacts.”
 Since little priority is granted to address the link between climate change and conflict, other issues – such as the impact of conflict on the environment – are similarly overlooked.
-The lack of attention for such issues is represented in a statement made by the previous UN Secretary-General Ban Ki-Moon that, “the environment is often a silent causality of war”; a probable indicator that explains the frequency of resource-based conflict in Africa.
+The lack of attention for such issues is represented in a statement made by previous UN Secretary-General Ban Ki-moon that “the environment is often a silent causality of war”; this is a probable indicator that explains the frequency of resource-based conflict in Africa.
 As a continent that contributes the least in terms of CO2 emissions, African communities suffer the most from this lack of attention.

-The awareness of this cycle of conflict is instrumental in directing effective policy responses to the role of the environment in both incentivising conflict and encouraging peace.
+The awareness of this cycle of conflict is instrumental in directing effective policy responses to the role of the environment in both incentivizing conflict and encouraging peace.
 Encouraging the latter requires a shift in the current narrative.
 The environment must not solely be perceived as an economic commodity that motivates violence.
 By moving beyond this perception, one envisages a different type of value in the environment; one that is vital for the peace and livelihoods of many.
 Of course, the impact of climate change, nonetheless, can impact the ‘value’ of the environment and its natural resources.
-As such, a continuous effort should be stressed towards the potential that climate change has on intensifying and triggering conflict in Africa; a region that suffers the most but contributes the least to climate change.
-Surpassing this negativity, however, requires equal importance be given towards the optimistic approach of environmental peacebuilding.
+As such, a continuous effort should be stressed towards the potential that climate change has on intensifying and triggering conflict in Africa – a region that suffers the most but contributes the least to climate change.
+However, surpassing this negativity requires equal importance be given towards the optimistic approach of environmental peacebuilding.

 I am part of the OWP as I share an important ethos in promoting a critical mindset in an ever-increasing complex world.
 The ability to understand conflict and to promote peace without resorting to violence is vital in achieving a prosperous and peaceful world.
 To encourage this view, I am currently a Correspondent for the OWP reporting of current events in the world.